juansgomez87/juansgomez87.github.io/README.md

-This is my personal website.
+This is my personal website :)

 ## Important Notice